Kingsport PD: 7 grenades found in dead man’s safe contained fuses, black powder - NewsBreak

 KINGSPORT, Tenn.
 (WJHL) – In a police report filed Friday, Kingsport police officers say they were informed that several explosives were located inside a safe belonging to a dead man earlier this month.

 According to the report, Kingsport Police Explosive Ordinance Unit officers were called to a home to assist the Sullivan County Sheriff’s Office (SCSO) on April 4 after a 73-year-old woman opened the safe of her recently deceased husband to find seven military surplus grenades that had been reactivated.
-According to the SCSO, the residence was in the Bloomingdale community.Dyersburg teacher charged after throwing student to ground
+According to the SCSO, the residence was in the Bloomingdale community.Former police chief files $2M lawsuit against Athens, city manager

 No investigation has been launched regarding the devices, according to SCSO public information officer Captain Andy Seabolt.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.